Home » Blog » Europe » Iceland » 5 Best Things To Do In Iceland In Summer (June – August)

 I loved visiting the Blue Lagoon and didn’t find it too crowded as other people’s reviews have stated.
 With a water temperature of about 37-39 degrees, it’s the perfect temperature to spend some time floating in the water, with a drink from the swim-up bar in hand and a silica mud mask to deep cleanse and rejuvenate the skin.

-A cool alternative to experience natural hot pools in the north of Iceland is visiting Lake Myvatn Geothermal Area.
+A cool alternative to experiencing natural hot pools in the north of Iceland is visiting Lake Myvatn Geothermal Area.
 I also had the chance to visit those nature baths on my trip around the Iceland Ring Road and it was great to relax after a long day of driving.

 Please note, this post may contain affiliate links, which means that – at absolutely no cost to you – we earn a small commission on sales generated through this website.
 We only recommend sites we actually use and thank you for your support!